-All schools within the District participate in USDA child nutrition programs, including the National School Lunch Program (NSLP), the School Breakfast Program (SBP), and Fresh Fruit & Vegetable Program (FFVP), and the Summer Food Service Program (SFSP).
-The District also operates additional nutrition-related programs and activities including if applicable, insert here a list of other programs such as Farm to School Program (FSP), and options for Mobile Breakfast kiosks.
+All schools within the District participate in USDA child nutrition programs, including the National School Lunch Program (NSLP), the School Breakfast Program (SBP), the Food Distribution Program (FDP), the Child and Adult Care Food Program for supper meals (CACFP), the Community Eligibility Program (CEP), the Fresh Fruit and Vegetables Order/Receipt System (DoDFFAVORS), and the Summer Food Service Program (SFSP).
 All schools within the District are committed to offering school meals through the NSLP and SBP programs, and other applicable Federal child nutrition programs, that:

 - Are accessible to all students;

 - Are appealing and attractive to children;

 - Are served in clean and pleasant settings;

 - Meet or exceed current nutrition requirements established by local, state, and Federal statutes and regulations.
-The District offers reimbursable school meals that meet USDA nutrition standards;
+The District offers reimbursable school meals that meet USDA school meal nutrition standards.

-- Promote healthy food and beverage choices using Smarter Lunchroom techniques;
+- Promote healthy food and beverage choices using Smarter Lunchroom techniques:

-Smarter Lunchroom techniques:
+Smarter Lunchroom Techniques

-- Whole fruit options are displayed in attractive cold merchandisers; - Sliced or cut fruit is available daily; - Daily fruit options are displayed in a location in the line of sight and reach of students; - Daily vegetable options are bundled into easily accessible grab and go containers available to students; - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal;
+- Whole fruit options are displayed in attractive cold merchandisers; - Sliced or cut fruit is available daily; - Daily fruit options are displayed in a location in the line of sight and reach of students: - Daily vegetable options are bundled into easily accessible grab and go containers available to students: - All staff members, especially those serving, have been trained to politely prompt students to select and consume the daily vegetable options with their meal: - White milk is placed in front of other beverages in all coolers; - A reimbursable meal can be created in any service area available to students;

-- White milk is placed in front of other beverages in all coolers; - A reimbursable meal can be created in any service area available to students; - Student surveys and taste testing opportunities are used to inform menu development, dining space decor, and promotional ideas; - Student artwork is encouraged to be displayed in the cafeteria dining halls; - Announcements are used to promote and market menu options for special events, for example; National School Breakfast Week, and National School Lunch Week. - Menus will be posted on the District website or individual school websites and will include nutrient content and ingredients; - School meals are administered by a team of child nutrition professionals; - The District child nutrition program will accommodate students with medically documented special dietary needs; - Students will be allowed at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated (meets HSP Gold level).
+- Student surveys and taste testing opportunities are used to inform menu development, dining space decor, and promotional ideas; - Student artwork is encouraged to be displayed in the cafeteria dining halls: - Announcements are used to promote and market menu options for special events, for example; National School Breakfast Week, and National School Lunch Week. - Menus will be posted on the District website or individual school websites and will include nutrient content and ingredients; - School meals are administered by a team of child nutrition professionals; - The District child nutrition program will accommodate students with medically documented special dietary needs; - Students will be allowed at least 10 minutes to eat breakfast and at least 20 minutes to eat lunch, counting from the time they have received their meal and are seated (meets HSP Gold level).
 Students are served lunch at a reasonable and appropriate time of day; - Participation in Federal child nutrition programs will be promoted among students and families to help ensure that families know what programs are available in their children's school; - The District will implement at least four of the following Farm to School activities; - Local and/or regional products are incorporated into the school meal program; - Messages about agriculture and nutrition are reinforced throughout the learning environment; - School utilizes promotions or special events, such as tastings, that highlight the local/regional products.